 2008.
-Governor Richardson and Secretary Hyde elected to increase the cash assistance Standard of Need by 15%.
+The previous administration elected to increase the cash assistance Standard of Need by 15%.
 This is the first increase to the Standard of Need in 15 years.
 Along with the increase, NMW recipients with school age children will also be eligible to receive two clothing allowance payments in the amount of \$100 per each child.
 NMW recipients will receive the clothing allowance payments every August and January for each school age child in the benefit group.
-(The January clothing allowance and the increase in the standard of need is due to a regulation change promulgated January 1, 2008).
+(The January clothing allowance and the increase in the standard of need was due to a regulation change promulgated January 1, 2008).

 2009.
-The 49th New Mexico Legislature, Regular Session of 2008, amended the New Mexico Works Act through Senate Bill 137 signed into law April 7, 2009.
-Senate Bill 137 removed legal guardians from the definition of parent, making them an optional member for inclusion in the NMW cash assistance benefit group.
+The 49th New Mexico Legislature, Regular Session of 2008, amended the New Mexico Works Act through Senate Bill 137, signed into law April 7, 2009.
+Senate Bill 137 removed legal guardian from the definition of parent, making a legal guardian an optional member for inclusion in the NMW cash assistance benefit group.